 What to expect during your first cancer specialist meeting?

 You can prepare for your first cancer specialist visit by writing down all your questions.
 There is no such thing as a stupid question.
 We encourage you to ask questions until you understand the answers.
+For a guide on what questions to ask your cancer specialist, read this article.

 the type of breast cancer you have based on your biopsy results